Most refugee claimants live freely in Canada for their entire refugee claim process. Only a small number are arrested and detained (held in custody).

 Where you can be held

-Where you are detained depends on whether there is an Immigration Holding Centre in your region, available space in it, and the level of risk they think you pose.
-The conditions of these locations vary.
-It may be possible to ask CBSA to change your location.
+Where you are detained depends on whether there is an Immigration Holding Centre in your region with available space, and the level of risk CBSA thinks you pose.
 A Detention Liaison Officer or an Inland Enforcement Officer can tell you who to contact if you are concerned about conditions.

 How long you can be detained